 Tabulation of Votes.
-In May 2012, the Board of Directors adopted majority voting procedures for the election of directors in an election where the number of director nominees does not exceed the number of directors to be elected (an "uncontested election").
+Our bylaws provide for majority voting procedures for the election of directors in an election where the number of director nominees does not exceed the number of directors to be elected (an "uncontested election").
 In an uncontested election, to be elected, a director nominee must receive more "for" than "against" votes cast by the holders of shares of our common stock present in person or represented by proxy at the meeting and entitled to vote on the election of directors (a "majority vote").
-In an election where the number of director nominees exceeds the number of directors to be elected, directors are elected by a plurality vote, which means that the director nominees receiving the most votes cast by the holders of shares of our common stock present in person or represented by proxy at the meeting and entitled to vote on the election, represented by proxy at the meeting and entitled to vote on the elected, regardless of the number of votes cast in favor of each director nominee.
+In an election where the number of director nominees exceeds the number of directors to be elected, directors are elected by a plurality vote, which means that the director nominees receiving the most votes cast by the holders of shares of our common stock present in person or represented by proxy at the meeting and entitled to vote on the election of directors will be elected, regardless of the number of votes cast in favor of each director nominee.
 The election of directors at this Annual Meeting is an uncontested election.
 Brokers holding shares beneficially owned by their clients do not have the ability to cast votes with respect to the election of directors unless they have received instructions from the beneficial owner of the shares.
 If your shares are held by a broker, it is important that you provide instructions to your broker so your vote is counted in the election of directors.
 Abstentions and broker non-votes will not constitute or be counted as "votes" cast for purposes of this proposal.